Overview

 Views are at their most spectacular where the trail crosses Bommer Canyon.
 Enjoy vistas of the surrounding hills and the affluent neighborhoods nestled amongst them.
-At the entrance to Turtle Rock, head north on the Turtle Rock Trail for a pleasant tour through the neighborhood and ultimate emergence on the popular University Trail.
+At the entrance to Turtle Rock, there is a connection available to the Turtle Rock Trail.

 At trail's end, turn right on the Bonita Canyon Trail to reach Irvine's University High School, or cross the road and turn left on the trail to reach the edge of Newport Beach.